How to Fix Your Progesterone to Estrogen Ratio For The Last Time

 If you want to learn how to fix your progesterone to estrogen ratio, balance your hormones, and reverse your symptoms with expensive drugs and frequent doctor visits, keep on reading!

-If you are unfamiliar with what the P/E2 (progesterone to estradiol) ratio is, it is something many physicians use when a woman suffers from hormonal symptoms, yet their lab results appear to be within the “normal” range.
+If you are unfamiliar with what the Pg/E2 (progesterone to estrogen) ratio is, it is something many physicians use when a woman suffers from hormonal symptoms, yet their lab results appear to be within the “normal” range.

-I won’t go into the exact calculations as of now, but essentially in both saliva and blood tests, you are aiming for a ratio of 100-500.
-(The basic calculation is progesterone divided by estrogen which then provides this number.
-Providers vary but I have observed many practitioners aiming at a ratio >200.)
+I won’t go into the exact calculations as of now, but essentially in both saliva and blood tests, you are aiming for a progesterone to estrogen ratio of 100-500.
+(To calculate your progesterone to estrogen ratio, take your progesterone and divide it by your estrogen which then provides your progesterone to estrogen ratio.
+Providers vary but I have observed many practitioners aiming at a progesterone to estrogen ratio greater than 200.)